AbbeBlubb/fast/readme.md

 - webpack dev server
 - Babel
 - SCSS
+- Caching: code splitting, bundle content hash
-- Code splitting
+- Image compression

 JS
-- IntersectionObserve
+- IntersectionObserve: lazy-loading and infinite scroll with recycling
 - Markup logic with template literals
 - Handler for outline when user is tabbing or clicking
-- Routing: iniial page on URL request, pushState for DOM buttons, popstate for reacting on URL change and change DOM elements
+- Routing: iniial page on URL request, pushState for DOM buttons, popstate for reacting on URL change and change DOM elements.
+Specific features for Github static pages
 - Event bus: Publish to an event type, subscribe to the subscription object

 CSS